 - Cite external research sources.
 By citing external research sources (such as “According to the National Restaurant Association, restaurant sales have…) you educate the reader and give yourself credit that you truly understand your market and know where to go for information.

 - Show how market fundamentals and trends support your business: Ideally market trends support your business, and clearly, hopefully, they don’t go against it.
 For example, the shift over the last 20+ years of people finding information online would be an unfavorable trend for someone interested in printing phone directories.
 As much as possible, don’t just state market information and trends but show how they bode well for the future success of your company.

 The customer analysis section of your plan details your target customers.
 To make this section the best it can be:

 - Cite external research sources.
 Once again, cite research sources to make your figures credible.
 The US Census Bureau has a wealth of free information on US residents.

-- Estimate the size of your true target market: by doing some simple math, such as the number of car owners multiplied by percentage making over $Y in income, you can estimate the true size of your market.
-This will be helpful in ensuring your financial projections make sense (e.g., your sales can’t be more than your target market could pay).
+- Estimate the size of your true target market: by doing some simple math, such as the number of car owners multiplied by the percentage making over $Y in income, you can estimate the true size of your market.
+This will help ensure your financial projections make sense (e.g., your sales can’t be more than your target market could pay).

 5. Competitive Analysis

 The competitive analysis section of your business plan presents your direct and indirect competitors.
-Direct competitors provide the same or similar product or service as you do.
+Direct competitors provide the same or similar products or services as you do.
 Indirect competitors provide alternative solutions.

 For example, if you offer repair services, other repair technicians will be direct competitors.
 Customers doing repairs themselves and online video repair videos would be indirect competitors.